BLACK AMERICAN PATRIOTS | CIVIL WAR

 All seven judges who voted in favor of the ruling were Democrats.
 The two justices who opposed the decision were both Republicans.

 On November 6, 1860, three years after the Dred Scott v.
 Sandford ruling, Abraham Lincoln was elected as the 16th President of the United States of America.
-Lincoln defeated Democrat John Breckinridge to become the country's first "Republican" president.
+Lincoln defeated Democrat John Breckinridge to become the country's first "Republican" President.

 Following his election, numerous Democrat states seceded from the Union, believing that the Dred Scott v.
 Sandford ruling would eventually be overturned as the abolitionist movement gained momentum.
 This set the stage for what became an unavoidable Civil War.